 51. First national Legislative Day held

 The NPCA began its Legislative Day program in 1987 with 35 participants.
-Presently, the two-day event claims about 500 attendees in Washington, D.C., every February.
+Presently, the two-day event attracts hundreds of PMPs to Washington, D.C., every spring.
 Throughout the years, the voice of PMPs on Capitol Hill is said to have affected legislation such as the Food Quality Protection Act.

 52. Dietrich invents Bora-Care

-The termite and wood-destroying insect (WDI) industry saw a major breakthrough in 1987, when Bud Dietrich invented a product called Bora-Care as a wood preservative for log homes.
-When he learned entomologists found the product to be toxic to various WDIs, he moved into the pest control arena, founding Nisus Corp. in 1990.
+The termite and wood-destroying insect (WDI) industry saw a breakthrough in 1987, when Bud Dietrich invented a product called Bora-Care as a wood preservative for log homes.
+When he learned entomologists found the product to be toxic to various WDI, he moved into the pest control arena, founding Nisus in 1990.

 53. Microencapsulated insecticide introduced

-In 1988, Dow AgroSciences rolled out Dursban ME insecticide, the first microencapsulated insecticide.
+In 1988, then-Dow AgroSciences, a legacy company of Corteva Agriscience, rolled out Durban ME insecticide, the first microencapsulated insecticide.
 The delivery system provided longer insect control.
 Other companies and products promptly followed suit.

 54. Rosenberg joins national association staff

-As part of the NPMA’s director of government affairs since 1989, Bob Rosenberg — a member of our PMP Hall of Fame Class of 2013 — works on behalf of the industry to promote responsible, progressive legislation and regulations.
-He’s often the visible spokesperson for the association about legislative issues and has the respect of the industry.
+From 1989 to 2016, Bob Rosenberg, the NPMA’s director of government affairs and a member of the PMP Hall of Fame (Class of 2013), worked on behalf of the industry to promote responsible, progressive legislation and regulations.
+He was often the visible spokesperson for the association about legislative issues — including a regular column in Pest Control with fellow PMP Hall of Famer Gene Harrington (Class of 2014) and had the respect of the industry.

 55. Clean Air Act of 1990 passed

-Among other provisions, the CAA calls for a halt on the production of chemicals threatening the ozone layer.
+Among other provisions, the Clean Air Act called for a halt on the production of chemicals threatening the ozone layer.

 The manufacturers and suppliers of specialty pesticides and fertilizers formed RISE in 1991 to advocate for the industry at a time when the industry was under intense scrutiny by environmentalists and lawmakers.
-The Washington, D.C.-based association monitors legislative and regulatory issues.
+The Washington, D.C.-based association continues to monitor legislative and regulatory issues today.

 57. CPCO of Florida founded

-PMP Hall of Famer Mel Edlestein worked diligently with what’s now the Florida Pest Management Association, but then broke away with nine others to form Certified Pest Control Operators (CPCO) of Florida in 1994.
+2001 PMP Hall of Famer Mel Edelstein worked diligently with what’s now the Florida Pest Management Association, but then broke away with nine others to form Certified Pest Control Operators (CPCO) of Florida in 1994.